sjappig/mldn-capstone/report/capstone_report.md

 measuring weighted mean F1 score.

 In Figure 6 2000 epochs were used while training the model.
-As can be seen from the figure, model performance seems to first behave as expected and is rising as LSTM units are added, but with 512 units there is a drop.
+As can be seen from the figure, model performance seems to first behave as expected and is rising as LSTM units are added, but with 512 units there is a drop in *both* training and validation performance.
 Next in Figure 7 number of epochs is increased to 3000 to see if the model was simply not yet converged.
-However, the result is now significally worse with all measurement points.
+However, the results are now significantly worse with all measurement points.
 To understand better what is happening, loss functions are plotted in Figure 8.
 From there we can see that they seem rather unstable.

 Since we are using Adam optimization algorithm, the learning rate should be able to adapt by itself.
 However, the stability of